stereolabs/ros2_replay_data/README.md

 Parameters :
 - `sync_queue_size`: The number of messages to store for each input topic.
 Helps the synchronizer match messages by keeping recent history.
 Larger queue_size = more chance to find a match, but uses more memory.
 - `slop`: The maximum time difference (in seconds) allowed between messages to be considered "synchronized."
-Use larger slop when sensors are not hardware-synchronized or when network delays are involved (0.2/0.3 are quite common).
+Use larger slop when sensors are not hardware-synchronized or when network delays are involved (0.05/0.1 are quite common).
+- `seek_time_step`: the time step increment to seek forward on the data manually when the robot is paused (in seconds).

+#### Configuration recommendations

+`slop`
+- if set too small (e.g., < 0.05s):
+If you're syncing many topics (e.g., >5) or dealing with different framerates, a tight slop can cause missed synchronization because it's too strict about timing.
+- if set too large (e.g., > 0.2–0.3s):
+May cause too many candidate matches in the internal buffer.
+Can overload or confuse the synchronizer, especially with many topics or high-frequency streams.

+`queue_size`
+- if set too small (e.g., < 100):
+If there's desynchronization (e.g., due to dropped frames from SVO), you risk dropping messages before a match is found.
+- if set too large (e.g., > 500):
+Can lead to backlog, especially when syncing topics with very different rates (e.g., 10 Hz vs 100 Hz) and adding more topics to synchronize with.
+The faster topic's messages will accumulate, while only a few can be matched each cycle (i.e with one message publishing at 10 Hz and one at 100 Hz, Message filter only synchronizes up to 10 messages together per second, leaving the unmatched messages building up the queue).
+Only the matched messages for synchronization are removed from the queue.
+Unmatched messages are removed from the queue when it is full.
+A huge queue increases memory use as unmatched messages accumulates without being removed, which results in longer delays in matching, hurting real-time performance and potentially causing synchronization loss.

 #### Launcher workflow